 - Now within the new popup window, enter any server address from the list mentioned above in the Internet address You can choose any name for the Destination name.

 - Now that you’ve successfully created a VPN connection, it’s time to tweak around some settings.
 To do that, head over to Control Panel > Network and Internet > Network Connections and access the properties of the VPN you just created by right-clicking it.

 - Now within the properties menu, select the Security tab and tweak the settings as shown in the screenshot below.

-- Once you’re done with the setting, save everything and return back to Network Connections page, double click the VPN connection you just created and click connect.
+- Once you’re done with the setting, save everything and return back to the Network Connections page, double click the VPN connection you just created, and click connect.